RayHollister/jaxplays/wiki/theatres/Amelia_Community_Theatre.md

     Instagram: ameliacommunitytheatre
     Phone: 1-904-261-6749
 ---
-Amelia Community Theatre (ACT) is a community theater located in Fernandina Beach, Florida.
-Founded in 1981, the theater has been a vibrant and essential part of the local arts scene for over four decades, offering a wide range of productions and educational opportunities for audiences of all ages.

-ACT produces a variety of shows each season, including classic plays, contemporary works, musicals, and original productions.
-The theater is committed to showcasing the talents of local actors, directors, designers, and crew members, and offers an inclusive and welcoming environment for both seasoned professionals and aspiring artists.
-The theater's intimate 100-seat main stage and smaller studio theater provide an up-close and personal theater experience for audiences, with excellent sightlines and acoustics.
+Amelia Community Theatre (ACT) is a non-profit community theatre located in Fernandina Beach, Florida.
+Founded in 1981, the theatre has been a vital part of the local arts scene for over four decades.
+The theatre offers a diverse range of productions, including classic plays, contemporary works, musicals, and original productions.
+The theatre is committed to showcasing the talents of local actors, directors, designers, and crew members and offers an inclusive and welcoming environment for both seasoned professionals and aspiring artists.

-In addition to its mainstage productions, ACT also offers educational opportunities for aspiring actors and theater professionals of all ages through its Youth Programs and Theatre Academy.
+ACT's intimate 100-seat main stage and smaller studio theatre provide an up-close and personal theatre experience for audiences, with excellent sightlines and acoustics.
+In addition to its mainstage productions, ACT offers educational opportunities for aspiring actors and theatre professionals of all ages through its Youth Programs and Theatre Academy.
 These programs provide a supportive and engaging environment for students to develop their skills in acting, playwriting, stagecraft, and more.

-ACT is a non-profit organization and relies on the support of volunteers, donors, and sponsors to continue its mission of enriching the community through the art of live theater.
-With its commitment to artistic excellence, community engagement, and inclusivity, Amelia Community Theatre has become a beloved and indispensable institution in the Fernandina Beach community and beyond.
+ACT is a volunteer-based, non-profit organization that relies on the support of donors, volunteers, and sponsors to continue its mission of enriching the community through the art of live theatre.
+Since its founding, ACT has produced over 300 shows for adults and children.
+For the first 10 years, most of ACT's performances were presented in the Fernandina Beach High School auditorium, with other local buildings serving as performance spaces until ACT purchased a vacant school board building in 1988, which became its first permanent home and is now named Studio 209.

+In 2010, ACT completed construction of a new 7,500 square foot building called the Main Stage, with an auditorium capacity of 170 seats.
+The Main Stage now holds up to 186 patrons and offers professional quality video broadcasts.
+In 2020, ACT adapted to the pandemic by offering livestreams of performances to provide live theatre to at-home audiences.